maevadevs/Learn-ES6-ESNext/notes/es-history.md

   - private object members,
   - optional type annotations, and more...
 - The consensus was that these features would be too much to handle in one go
+- This caused a rift in the TC39 group
   - Mozilla, Adobe, Macromedia continued work on ECMAScript 4
   - Yahoo, Google, and Microsoft agreed on ECMAScript 3.1 instead, with a slow incremental-integration
 - ECMAScript 3.1 introduced very few syntax changes
 - While all of this was happening, the open source and developer communities set to work